Infleqtion/qLDPC/README.md

 - `LPCode`: class for constructing [lifted product codes](https://errorcorrectionzoo.org/c/lifted_product) out of two protographs (i.e., matrices whose entries are elements of a group algebra).
 See [arXiv:2012.04068](https://arxiv.org/abs/2012.04068) and [arXiv:2202.01702](https://arxiv.org/abs/2202.01702).
 - `QTCode`: class for constructing [quantum Tanner codes](https://errorcorrectionzoo.org/c/quantum_tanner) out of (a) two symmetric subsets `A` and `B` of a group `G`, and (b) two classical `BitCode`s with block lengths `|A|` and `|B|`.
 See [arXiv:2202.13641](https://arxiv.org/abs/2202.13641) and [arXiv:2206.07571](https://arxiv.org/abs/2206.07571).

-## Questions and issues
+## 🤔 Questions and issues

-If this project gains interest and traction, I'll add a documentation webpage to help users get started quickly.
-I am also working on a paper to present and explain this project.
-In the meantime, you can explore the documentation and explanations in the source code.  `qldpc/codes_test.py` contains examples of using the classes and methods described above.
+If this project gains interest and traction, I'll add a documentation webpage and material to help users get started quickly.
+I am also planning to write a paper that presents and explains this project.
+In the meantime, you can explore the documentation and explanations in the source code.  `qldpc/codes_test.py` contains some examples of using the classes and methods described above.

-If you have any questions or requests, please open an issue!
+In the meantime, if you have any questions or requests, please open an issue!

-## Attribution
+## ⚓ Attribution

 If you use this software in your work, please cite with:
 ```